Jasper-Ik/Side-bar-navigation-/README.md

 #  - Sidebar navigation solution

-This is a solution to the [NFT preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/nft-preview-card-component-SbdUL_w0U).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+This is a solution on how to design a side navigation bar using just css and html.

 ## Table of contents